 Grades of C- or better in courses required by the CCRI program of study are required for transfer.
 Some programs may have more stringent policies.
-Except for literature, speech, writing and select art courses, credits completed beyond 10 years do not transfer, unless the student seeks approval of the chairperson responsible for the intended major.
+Except for literature, general electives, select art courses, speech, and writing, credits completed beyond 10 years might not transfer, unless the student seeks approval of the chairperson responsible for the intended major.

 Transfer students are required to take the ACCUPLACER placement exam.
 However, if a student transfers the equivalent of ENGL 1005 - College Writing or ENGL 1010 - Composition I, the writing portion of the exam may be waived.
 Failure to take the appropriate placement exam may cause problems when trying to register for courses that require testing scores as prerequisites.

 Additionally, individuals with military training or substantial life experience in a specific field can explore Prior Learning options.
 See more about Credit for Prior Learning here.